vince staples on post-punk and why james joyce is like ol' dirty bastard

 Vince Staples has opinions and isn't afraid to share them.
 Reporters delight in quizzing the 23-year-old on everything from David Bowie identities to Amish people; other reporters collect these cerebral, wildly humorous, and, more often than not, spot-on observations and ask about them later.
 Staples doesn't seem to mind the random chatter all that much; he's become soberingly adept at telling it like it is.
 His debut album Summertime 06 — the laser-focused, uncompromising portrait of growing up amidst gang violence in Long Beach — cemented Staples' status as one of contemporary hip-hop's most resolutely potent communicators.

 When we meet to discuss his new EP, Prima Donna — an intense, experimental collection of seven punch-packing tracks released today via Def Jam — the only thing Staples avoids in conversation is a didactic explanation of its influences or logic.
 "I'm on this thing where I'm not telling anyone anything.
 I think it's rude to tell someone how to perceive something that's up to their interpretation," he says.
 "If you're about to make a meal, it's not like, 'Oh tell me about this food you're about to serve.'
 Just eat it.
 If you like it, you like it, if you don't you don't — but you tell me about it.
-Imagine someone saying, 'Aw yeah, this is about to be savoury, or sweet.'
+Imagine someone saying, 'Aw yeah, this is about to be savory, or sweet.'
 Then it turns out the spiciest shit you've ever eaten."

-Prima Donna is Staples at his most flavourful.
+Prima Donna is Staples at his most flavorful.
 It includes skittish, delightfully off-kilter production from James Blake; spacey yet textured vocal contributions from A$AP Rocky and Kilo Kish; and a crucial Andre 3000 sample.
 Below, we chew the fat.

 I watched your What's in My Bag before you came by.